DwitrishaSaha/organicmaps/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Describe your issue in detail to help us improve SARATHI
+about: Describe your issue in detail to help us improve SAARTHI
 title: ''
 labels: ''
 assignees: ''